turingschool-examples/adopt_dont_shop_paired/README.md

 And I can see the button to approve the application for that pet again When I go to that pets show page
-I can see that the pets adoption status is now back to adoptable
+I can see that the pets adoption status is now back to adoptable And that pet is not on hold anymore
 ```

 ---